c-blake/nio/README.md

 I have found this setup to be usable, flexible, & efficient.
 It can perhaps cure you from your likely addiction of parsing & re-parsing ASCII numbers which is up to hundreds of times slower than modern SIMD FP operations.
-(Seriously, SIMD's are L1 cache bandwidth which are order 100s of GB/s while parsing at even 1 GB/s is a challenge; Printing/binary->ASCIII is even slower.)
+(Seriously, SIMD's go at L1 cache bandwidth which are order 100s of GB/s while parsing at even 1 GB/s is a challenge; Printing/binary->ASCIII is even slower.)

+Unpacking other linearized/serialized marshal formats often requires at least iterating over all data.
+NIO tries to allow "mmap & go" when feasible.
+In a sense like the above 100s vs 1 comparison, this is "infinite GB/s".
+In a more accurate sense, start-up cost is as fixed as opening random access files can be.

 More documentation can be had by just running `nio` with no arguments or `nio h` for a big help dump.  `nio` is a [cligen](https://github.com/c-blake/cligen)